Chicory: A Colorful Tale: Gameplay

 The player can paint an environment using The Brush.

 Chicory: A Colorful Tale, or Chicory, is an adventure role-playing video game where characters are small anthropomorphic animals.
 The player takes the role of an anthropomorphic dog named after the player's favorite food, or the default name "Pizza" if the player does not choose a favorite food.
 The world they explore is black and white, but can be painted using The Brush, a large paintbrush.
 The paintbrush can also be used to solve environmental puzzles.
 Over the course of the game the player gains new abilities such as the ability to jump and an ability to swim through the paint with later unlocks allowing the player to swim up walls and up waterfalls.

-Boss fights contain the game's only combat mechanics with the player dodging projectiles in a bullet hell state while using the brush to damage the boss in arenas with dark-negative color filters.
+Boss fights contain the game's only combat mechanics with the player dodging projectiles while using the brush to damage the boss in arenas with dark-negative color filters.
 The game also has an option to skip boss fights entirely.